rybakov-ks/ParticleAnalyzer/README_PYPI.md

   </a>
 </div>

-**ParticleAnalyzer** Is A Computer Vision-Based Tool for Automatic Segmentation and Size Analysis of Nanoparticles in Scanning Electron Microscope (SEM) and Transmission Electron Microscope (TEM) Images
+**ParticleAnalyzer** Is A Computer Vision-Based Tool for Automatic Segmentation and Size Analysis of Nanoparticles in Scanning Electron Microscope (SEM) and Transmission Electron Microscope (TEM) Images.

 ---

 ## 🎬 Demonstration